Postdoctoral Benefits Program

 Support via phone is available 24/7 at 1.800.227.6007

-Note: The Employee Assistance Program is also available free of charge for members of your household, as well as your parents (domestically or abroad).
+Note: The Employee Assistance Program is also available free of charge for members of your household, dependents 26 and younger, as well as your parents and parents-in-law (domestically or abroad).

 For more information, please visit the employee assistance page on the Human Resources website.
 The services are free and confidential; information is not reported back to CWRU.